-

 1915 is when it all began, a small department with a big heart.
 What a century it has been.
 In this video we meet former students and academics and the current Head of… -

-From Helen Frost on February 17th, 2015
+From Helen Frost February 17, 2015

 Department of German Studies students' and associates' favourite German words. -

-From Digital Communications on February 2nd, 2015
+From Digital Communications February 02, 2015

 A short video of Jonathan Tallant discussing his recent work looking at the philosophy of time using art history. -